Should Businesses Buy or Lease IPv4 Addresses

 Anyway, going back to the IPv6, what I think would be the obstacle is the 3rd world countries.
 IPv6 has no benefits in supporting it, what so ever it requires additional investments to support it.
 Since IPv6 can access 25% of the internet, that progress achieved within 21 years, I would say we need another two decades to make IPv6 a robust protocol to plan the IPv6 network only growth.
 I am taking into consideration that 3rd world countries are not capable of adopting IPv6 like European or N. American networks do.
 I believe we will see some subsidiaries or grants adopting IPv6 because by the end of the day, having a sustainable network world’s economy can grow faster.

 The biggest IPv6 developers are hyperscalers, big respect for them.
 Then we had Telcos and ISPs.
 The largest RIRs for IPv6 development were and are APNIC and RIPE.
 The smallest RIR in IPv6 adoption is AFRINIC.
 That also shows the insights into which countries and regions are the most prominent developers of IPv6.

 IP Address Market

-The platform MVP was minimal, and all that we have offered was to add the IP addresses and searching them with minimal filter tools.
+The platform MVP was minimal, and all that we have offered was to add the IP addresses and search them with minimal filter tools.
 After a massive six months of development, we have introduced so many changes and got a lot smarter view of how things work.
 It is what we have submitted within our six months of a home run:

 - Ability to search for IPv4 addresses by A, B, and C class.